rewardops/javascript-filter-parser/README.md

 nearley-test lib/compiled-grammar/main.js --input 'CATEGORY(true)=="abc"'
 ```

-# Library Specs
+# Library Specification

-There are two main functions returned from the library with the following Signatures:
+There are two main functions returned from the library with the following signatures:

 <dl>
 <dt><a href="#parseFilterString">parseFilterString(filterString)</a> ⇒ <code>object</code></dt>